Definition of Databricks

 A cloud-based Big data platform to manage data lakes and crunch it through Machine learning techniques and get great insights from it.

-Databricks serves Data Scientists, Data Analyst and Data Engineers to derive maximum insights from the big data.
+Databricks serves Data Scientists, Data Analysts and Data Engineers to derive maximum insights from big data.

 3. What are the components of Databricks?

 - Workspace for developers to code collaboratively in real-time securely.

 - Managed Clusters to scale up the query speed.

 - Spark Engine to manage in-memory data processing